 Gary’s clients rely on him to help them structure their businesses to facilitate various types of projects and transactions, as well as assess the validity of deals and arrange financing.
 A trusted advisor, he provides ongoing management consulting to assist with job costing, managing working capital and maximizing profitability.
 Committed to building and nurturing long-term relationships, Gary has worked with a broad range of clients, including real estate developers, builders, agricultural producers, professionals and companies in the technology, media telecommunications industries.

-Mr. Patrick T. Sargent has nearly two decades of high tech product design and development experience, launching his career as a Mechanical Engineering (ME) Consultant for an Atlanta based consulting firm.
+Mr. Patrick T. Sargent, VP of Engineering & Product development, has nearly two decades of high tech product design and development experience, launching his career as a Mechanical Engineering (ME) Consultant for an Atlanta based consulting firm.
 Following his ME tenure Patrick worked at Lucent Technologies and Fujitsu Network Communications where he designed fiber optical packet networks for trans-Atlantic and trans-Pacific telephony network carriers.